Race in FDR's New Deal

 The New Deal coalition contained within its ranks both large numbers of African Americans and a huge constituency of racially conservative Southern whites.
 The racial tension inherent in such a political alignment is obvious; FDR usually tried to hold his coalition together by providing benefits for all while sidestepping racial controversy.
 He wasn't always successful, and the vexed issue of race in America limited the potential of the New Deal to truly transform our society.

-"I did not choose the tools with which I must work," he explained.
-"Had I been permitted to choose them I would have selected quite different ones.
+"I did not choose the tools with which I must work," FDR explained.
+"Had I been permitted to choose them, I would have selected quite different ones.
 But I've got to get legislation passed by Congress to save America.
 The Southerners [...] occupy strategic places on most of the Senate and House committees.
-If I come out for the antilynching bill now, they will block every bill I ask Congress to pass to keep America from collapsing.
+If I come out for the anti-lynching bill now, they will block every bill I ask Congress to pass to keep America from collapsing.
 I just can't take that risk."18

 Roosevelt's need to accommodate Southern racists often complicated the implementation of his programs.
 Distribution of relief in the South, for example, slowed to a trickle because Southern relief administrators didn't want to distribute money to black people.
 One Georgia relief agent told Roosevelt's emissary Lorena Hickok that "any N----- who gets over $8 a week is a spoiled N-----, that's all...
 The Negroes regard the President as the Messiah, and they think that [...] they'll all be getting $12 a week for the rest of their lives."19 Domestic workers and agricultural laborers—the leading employment sectors for black women and men, respectively—were excluded from many of the benefits of labor legislation and social security.

 Race and the Fall of the New Deal Order